 This lounge in Hilton London Metropole is so whisky-focused, it even features decanters as light fittings.
 The bar is flanked on either side by display cabinets showcasing more than 70 whiskies.
 “Whisky Flights” are available for novices to “tour” the best of Scotland, or the best picks from the rest of the world.
 There are unusual bottles to sample, such as Indian whiskies; while arguably the pick of the bunch is a Johnnie Walker Odyssey Triple Malt served from a showstopping swinging decanter.

-As we all know, the home of whisky is Scotland and there’s no more Scottish home-from-home in London than Boisdale Canary Wharf.
-This Docklands restaurant, jazz club and bar is loved for its meaty treats (including haggis) and live music, but it’s the 12m backlit back bar that’s possibly the most impressive aspect.
-More than 1,000 bottles of amber deliciousness adorn the shelves, representing 400 varieties of whisky – some of which were produced by distilleries that no longer exist.
-If you can’t find a whisky you like here, you’re not a fan of whisky.
-Whisky is also central to the drinks offering at sister restaurants Boisdale of Belgravia, Boisdale of Bishopsgate and Boisdale of Mayfair.
+There’s no more Scottish home-from-home in London than Boisdale Canary Wharf.
+This Docklands restaurant, jazz club and bar is loved for its meaty treats (including haggis) and live music, but it’s the 12m backlit back bar that’s possibly the most impressive.
+More than 1,000 bottles line the shelves, representing 400 varieties of whisky – some of which were produced by distilleries that no longer exist.

 Select from more than 130 premium whiskies at this stylish hangout within The Park Tower Knightsbridge hotel.
 Grab a seat at the bar to browse through The Hyde Bar's drinks menu featuring Scotch, Japanese and Canadian whiskies alongside lesser-known Taiwanese, Swedish and Indian tipples.
 If none of those take your fancy, opt for a bourbon or a whisky cocktail.
 There's also a fine choice of cigars at this classy establishment.